Great Eastern Highway Safety Upgrade

 - Upgrading 23 intersections, including new or extended turning pockets

 - New street lighting to Australian standards

 - New concrete paths linking 29 upgraded bus stops

 - New road markings, advance warning signs and guide posts

-- 11 km of safety barriers
+- Drainage and safety barriers

 It also includes new crossovers to tie into existing driveways for residential and business properties fronting Great Eastern Highway.
 Written notification will be provided to residents, before this work is undertaken.

 We preserved vegetation as part of this project by:

 - maintaining the current level of carriageways to avoid any unnecessary damage to underground root systems